Oppkey/oppkey_job_openings/technical_marketing_manager.md

 * Salary: $60,000 per year
 * Benefits: No medical benefits currently offered

-Oppkey is looking for someone interested in a Technical Marketing Manager to join our team.
+Oppkey is looking for someone interested in a Technical Marketing to join our team.
 This is a varied role, and as part of a small team, working in a deadline-driven environment, you will be deeply involved with detailed, high quality marketing activities aiming at building developer communities and technology-focused companies.
 We are looking for a candidate who can interview executives or other industry experts and present themselves professionally.

 Oppkey employment is in Palo Alto, California.
 Due to health restrictions, employment is virtual.